Battery operated cars have become the norm with Tesla leading the way with some innovative car designs.

 Most of the electric cars will be charged to 80 and 90 percent.
 Charging an electric car from 10% to 50% takes less time than charging from 80% to 100%.
 This is because the car loses charge as it tries to top it off.

-Charging various Tesla models
+Charging Various Tesla Models

-In a charging station, you get to charge a maximum of 120 kW per car and this will take around 20 minutes to charge to 50% and one hour and a half to take the charge to 100%
+In a charging station, you get to charge a maximum of 120 kW per car and this will take around 20 minutes to charge to 50% and one and a half hours to take the charge to 100%

 The Tesla version you have and the battery in place will determine the charging system for Tesla.
 For instance, the Tesla version comes in either a standard 60kWh battery, lithium-ion battery or 85 kWh unit.
-In some instances, you will find the model S having one or more onboard chargers and this will influence the charging time.
+In some instances, you will find the model S has one or more onboard chargers and this will influence the charging time.

 In most of the public electric charging stations, you should do this at a rate of 22 miles per hour.
-If you have a Model S that is configured for supercharging you can charge for 300 miles for an hour.
+If you have a Model S that is configured for supercharging, you can charge for 300 miles for an hour.
 This is due to the 480 volts at 120 kWh delivered at Tesla Supercharger stations.

-Charging at home
+Charging at Home

 One of the adapters is for use in Tesla charging stations with the exception of the superchargers, the other is a 240-volt wall outlet and a standard wall outlet.
-This is for all Tesla Model X and S. The slowest charging system is the NEMA 5-15 that plugs to standard outlets.
+This is for all Tesla Model X and S. The slowest charging system is the NEMA 5-15 that plugs into standard outlets.
 You can use the charging system for overnight charging due to the 3 miles per hour range that you get.

-What is the cost of charging a Tesla model?
+What Is the Cost of Charging a Tesla Model?

 If you want to maximize your charge for any Tesla model then you need to adopt new driving habits.
 This will include not rotating the wheels all the time and not pressing the accelerator too hard.
 It is estimated that a Li-ion battery will experience a 5% degradation after the car has done more than 50,000 to 80,000 miles.
-As you can see the battery has a long lifespan but only if you optimize well.
-The first thing you need is to avoid fully charging your battery all the time.
+As you can see, the battery has a long lifespan but only if you optimize well.
+The first thing you need is to avoid is fully charging your battery all the time.

 There are four types of chargers that come with a Tesla model – wall connectors, NEMA 5-15, NEMA 14-50, and Tesla Superchargers.
-The slowest is the NEMA 5-15 and the fastest is the Tesla Superchargers.
+The slowest is the NEMA 5-15 and the fastest are the Tesla Superchargers.
 The wall connectors enable you to charge your car at home.
-On average it will take you 10 hours to fully charge your Tesla on the NEMA 14-50 plugs through a 240v outlet.
+On average, it will take you 10 hours to fully charge your Tesla on the NEMA 14-50 plugs through a 240v outlet.
 The cost of charging your Tesla will be determined by prevailing electricity prices.